adlee-dev/Bicycles/README-class.md

 # Bicycles!

-Bicycles! app created by Andrew Lee
+Bicycles! app created by Andrew Lee (my GitHub userid at the time was viking4821)

 ## Acknowledgements